IceCreamYou/HTML5-Canvas-Game-Boilerplate/README.md

 I'd love to hear what you make!

-Many other people wrote jQuery, classes.js, and parts of jQuery.hotkeys; they are credited in their respective files.
-Additionally many people contributed to [H5BP](https://github.com/h5bp/html5-boilerplate), from which most of the HTML and CSS, .htaccess, and robots.txt rules originated.
+Many other people wrote jQuery, classes.js, console-extras.js, stats.js, and
+parts of jQuery.hotkeys; they are credited in their respective files.
+Additionally, many people contributed to [H5BP](https://github.com/h5bp/html5-boilerplate), from which most of the HTML and CSS, .htaccess, and robots.txt rules originated.
 Thanks also to [JSDuck](https://github.com/senchalabs/jsduck/) for providing the framework for